grburgess/grbfunk/README.md

 ![alt text](https://raw.githubusercontent.com/grburgess/grbfunk/master/external/grbfunk.png)
 Broadcasting mad GRB vibes to your earholes... well your phone holes.
 Thanks to *amazing* era of multi-messenger astronomy, the original [GCN](https://gcn.gsfc.nasa.gov) system's email distribution has made my email useless for following GRB alerts.
 Thus, I made this little tool to bump things to telegram thanks to the [pygcn](https://github.com/lpsinger/pygcn) package.

-**grbfunk** is highly customized for what I want to see, but fell free to use it as your own model.
+**grbfunk** is highly customized for what I want to see, but feel free to use it as your own model.

 ## Installation